 PFSweb, Inc. (PFSW) Insider Sells $29,464.29 in Stock

-PFSweb, Inc. insider Elizabeth Johnson sold 4,611 shares of PFSweb stock in a transaction on Thursday, April 13th.
-The shares were sold at an average price of $6.39, for a total transaction of $29,464.29.
+PFSweb, Inc. insider Elizabeth Johnson sold 4,611 shares of the business's stock in a transaction on Thursday, April 13th.
+The stock was sold at an average price of $6.39, for a total value of $29,464.29.

 Comments